Bertk/arcade-light/Documentation/ArcadeLightSdk.md

 ### `IsVisualStudioBuildPackage` (bool)

-Set to `true` in projects that build Visual Studio Build (CoreXT) packages.
+Set to `true` in projects that build Visual Studio Build packages.
 These packages are non-shipping, but their content is shipping.
 They are inserted into and referenced from the internal DevDiv `VS` repository.

-### `PublishWindowsPdb` (bool)

-`true` (default) if the PDBs produced by the project should be converted to Windows PDB and published to Microsoft symbol servers.
-Set to `false` to override the default (uncommon).

 ### `SkipTests` (bool)